Surveillance of antimicrobial use and resistance in human health

 Who is involved

 SA Health administers the program.
-Over 300 public and private hospitals from all states and territories voluntarily contribute antimicrobial usage data to it.
+Nearly 300 public and private hospitals from all states and territories voluntarily contribute antimicrobial usage data to it.

 How it works